xalaida/laravel-tree/README.md

 #### PostgreSQL Ltree extension

 Using the [PostgreSQL ltree](https://www.postgresql.org/docs/current/ltree.html) extension we can go even further.
-This extension provides an additional `ltree` field type specifically for purposes such as a path in a hierarchy.
+This extension provides an additional `ltree` column type designed specifically for this purpose.
 In combination with a GiST index it allows executing lightweight and performant queries across an entire tree.

 Now the SQL query will look like this: